tokuhirom/madeye/README.md

 # AUTHOR

-Tokuhiro Matsuno <tokuhirom AAJKLFJEF GMAIL COM>
+Tokuhiro Matsuno <tokuhirom GMAIL COM>

 # SEE ALSO